dewolecodes/spendex-project/README.md

 - Permissions: free for personal and commercial use; modifiable and redistributable.
 - Condition: attribution to the original author is required.

----

-If you'd like, I can also expand the README with deployment instructions, API documentation for the AI endpoints, or a short architecture diagram.
-Let me know which you'd prefer next.